Welcome to Carpenter Headquarters!

 If you enjoy working with wood or building things should consider carpentry as a career.
 Before you spend time and exhaust effort in taking the carpentry training, you need to have a clear idea of what to expect from the job, things like duties and responsibilities.

-Most people know the roles carpenters play in building houses or structures, doing the cutting, shaping and fastening wood and other construction materials are some of the primary job carpenters do on-site.
-But they also perform a wide variety of different tasks, such as installing rafters, joists, windows, framework, floorings, roofs, and other assignments.
+Most people know the roles carpenters play in building houses or structures, doing the cutting, shaping and fastening wood and other construction materials are some of the primary jobs carpenters do on-site.
+But they also perform a wide variety of different tasks, such as installing rafters, joists, windows, frameworks, floorings, roofs, and other assignments.

 Dexterity and the ability to work physically are important to master this occupation.
 Math skills, basic computation and the willingness to work in different conditions are essential to staying in this trade.

 They work in different weather and workplace conditions.
 You could find them working at heights or in confined areas.
-They are versatile tradesmen who also make the job done in the construction site.
+They are versatile tradesmen who also make the job done on the construction site.

-You can consider being a carpenter if you are good at working with hands, mobile and physically able.
-The other essential qualities of being a carpenter are you should be detail-oriented, organized, hardworking and be able to work with other crews.
+You can consider being a carpenter if you are good at working with your hands, mobile and physically able.
+The other essential qualities of being a carpenter are you should be detail-oriented, organized, hardworking, and able to work with other crews.

 On-the-Job Carpentry Training